First-Exit Times of an Inverse Gaussian Process

-and hence the result follows. \end{proof} \begin{remark} For the particular case $\delta=1$ and $\gamma=0$, we have the following fractional PDE.
+and hence the result follows. \end{proof} \begin{remark} When $\delta=1$ and $\gamma=0$, the following fractional PDE holds:

-For detailed and interesting discussion on Brownian time Brownian motion $B(|B(t)|)$, see Alloba and Zheng (2001) and Beaumer {\it et al.} (2009). \end{remark} \vone {\bf Acknowledgment} We thank Dr. Erkan Nane, Auburn University, for several and helpful comments.
-A. Kumar wishes to thank Council of Scientific and Industrial Research (CSIR), India, for the award of a research fellowship. \vtwo {\bf References}
+An interesting discussion for subordinated process with Brownian motion and a more general Markov process can be found in Baeumer {\it et al.}~(2009). \end{remark}

+\vone {\bf Acknowledgments.} The authors are grateful to the reviewers for several helpful suggestions and comments which improved the quality of the paper.
+The second author (A. Kumar) wishes to thank Council of Scientific and Industrial Research (CSIR), India, for the award of a research fellowship. \vtwo {\bf References}

 \begin{namelist}{xxx}